tmpfs/async-validate/doc/readme/guide.md

 #### Assigned Rule

-Assigned to the `validator` field so that you may pass data from the rule to the function:
+Assigned to the `test` field so that you may pass data from the rule to the function:

 ```javascript
 var descriptor = {